Fiction in WWII

 The Second World War inspired a lot of classic literature.
 At Nomad, we’ve curated books from quite a few of the authors who lived through that conflict: from Arthur Koestler‘s fiction to Alan Moorehead’s journalism (especially his classic account of the Desert War), and Art Spiegelman’s graphic novels, like My Father Bleeds History.

-Years later, the 1939-1945 war still inspires authors.
-Any single day in the seven-year period of the war created a seemingly endless number of unbelievable stories.
-Stories of naval assaults; tank battles in the North African desert; aerial bombardment of ancient cities; guerilla fighting among the ruins; daring civilian escapes.
-Stories of resistance, stories of exhaustion, of surrender, love, and murder.As the last remaining neutral port in Europe, Lisbon was a hotbed of spies - both German and Allied.
-And so it's hardly surprising there are so many good thrillers set in Lisbon during this time.
-Click To Tweet
+And the 1939-1945 war is still a source of inspiration for authors today.
+Any single day in the seven-year conflict created a seemingly endless number of stories.
+Tales of naval assaults, tank battles in the North African desert, aerial bombardment of ancient cities.
+Stories of guerilla fighting among the ruins, daring civilian escapes.
+Stories of resistance, of exhaustion, of barbarity, love, and murder.